tgstation/tgstation/code/modules/reagents/chemistry/readme.md

 			If you dont, the chemical will stay in the mob forever - unless you write your own piece of code to slowly remove it.
 			(Should be pretty easy, 1 line of code)

+		on_mob_add()
+			Does something to when the reagent datum is first created in a mob(by injection or chem reaction).
+			If you return it make sure to set the reagents mobeffectactive var to TRUE so that on_mob_delete() can run.

+		on_mob_delete()
+			Does something when the reagent datum is deleted from the mob, usualy undoing whatever the reagents on_mob_add() 	did.

 ```

 ## Important variables: